SurenderLohia/christmas-songs/README.md

 ## [Joy to the world](https://www.youtube.com/watch?v=30OaM6b48k8)

 Joy to the world!
-The Lord is come!
+The Lord has come!
 Let earth receive her King;
 Let every heart prepare Him room,
 And heaven and nature sing,